 Despite the hunger for digital transformation, the construction industry still lags behind others when it comes to digital transformation.
 According to a Dodge Construction Network survey, only 15% of respondents have implemented a digital transformation strategy, and 38% said they hadn’t developed a strategy, or it’s not a priority.

 While this refers to digital transformation as a whole, the knock-on effects permeate construction marketing.
-Construction companies are among the few ventures that engage in B2B and B2C on equal footing.
+Construction firms are among the few ventures that engage in B2B and B2C on equal footing.
 Yet, many have not capitalized on the potential of digital construction marketing to maximize revenue in these markets.

 Human factor-related marketing challenges construction companies commonly face are mainly due to:

-While there are gaps in marketing differentiation and the application of information technology, these can be solved by hiring in-house marketing specialists or outsourcing your construction industry marketing to a digital marketing company like Comrade Web Digital Marketing Agency.
+While there are gaps in marketing differentiation and the application of information technology, these can be solved by hiring in-house marketing specialists or outsourcing your construction industry marketing to a digital marketing company like Comrade Digital Marketing Agency.

 Investopedia defines a marketing plan as “an operational document that demonstrates how an organization is planning to use advertising and outreach to target a specific market.”